mindspore-ai/docs/tutorials/source_en/use/saving_and_loading_model_parameters.md

 The `load_checkpoint` method returns a parameter dictionary and then the `load_param_into_net` method loads parameters in the parameter dictionary to the network or optimizer.

-## Export AIR Model and ONNX Model
+## Export Model

 When you have a CheckPoint file, if you want to do inference, you need to generate corresponding models based on the network and CheckPoint.
-Currently we support the export of AIR models based on Ascend AI processor and the export of ONNX models.
-Taking the export of AIR model as an example to illustrate the implementation of model export, the code is as follows:
+The `export` interface supports exporting multiple types of model file formats for inference on different hardware platforms.

+### Export AIR Model

+AIR format file only supports Ascend AI processor.
+The code example of exporting this format file is as follows:

 ```python
 from mindspore.train.serialization import export
 import numpy as np